jcwang587/cgcnn2/docs/2_cgcnn.md

 v_c = \text{Pool}(v_0^{(0)}, v_1^{(0)}, \ldots, v_N^{(0)}, \ldots, v_N^{(R)}) \tag{2}
 $$

-that satisfies permutational invariance with respect to atom indexing and size invariance with respect to unit cell choice.
+that is invariant under permutations of atom indices and independent of the choice of unit cell.
 In this work, a normalized summation is used as the pooling function for simplicity, but other functions can also be used.
 In addition to the convolutional and pooling layers, two fully connected hidden layers with the depths of $L_1$ and $L_2$ are added to capture the complex mapping between crystal structure and property.
 Finally, an output layer is used to connect the $L_2$ hidden layer to predict the target property $\hat{y}$.

 ```mermaid
 graph LR